 Open daily until 4:30pm.

-A new exhibition was opened in the J. Curtis Earl Weapons Exhibit, located within the walls of the Old Idaho Penitentiary.
+Located in the J. Curtis Earl Weapons Exhibit, within the walls of the Old Idaho Penitentiary.
 Boise historian Eve Chandler’s WWI Idaho Forestry Soldiers: Call to Action is a collection of personal letters, photographs, and an oral history from the Idaho State Archives help highlight the journey of one soldier in particular, Idaho resident Willis C. “Buck” Brassey.
 This exhibition provides a very personal insight into Idaho Forestry Soldiers and their crucial role overseas during WWI.

 View never-before-displayed artifacts!
-The new “Crafty Cons” exhibit explores the fascinating history of hobby work at the Old Idaho Penitentiary and current Idaho State Correctional Institute (ISCI) facility.
-Items on display include a cribbage board made by the infamous murderer turned religious convert Harry Orchard, and a jewelry box crafted by an inmate currently incarcerated at ISCI.
-Don’t miss your chance to see these rare artifacts and dive into the evolving ways crafty work is designed to help rehabilitate inmates.
+“Crafty Cons” explores the fascinating history of hobby work at the Old Idaho Penitentiary and current Idaho State Correctional Institute (ISCI) facility.
+Dive into the evolving ways crafty work is designed to help rehabilitate inmates.